vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

 export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}') export SECURE_INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="https")].nodePort}')
 ```

+There is a known issue with MetalLB with MacOS.
+If you are running this lab on your MacBook, we recommend you to run a vagrant Ubuntu VM on your MacBook and access the `GATEWAY_IP` from your VM's terminal.
 {% endhint %}

 ## Expose our apps

-Even though we don't have our apps in the `istioinaction` namespace in the mesh yet, we can still use the Istio ingress gateway to route traffic to them.
-Using Istio's `Gateway` resource, we can configure what ports should be exposed, what protocol to use etc. Using Istio's `VirtualService` resource, we can configure how to route traffic from the Istio ingress gateway to our `web-api` service.
+Even though you don't have our apps in the `istioinaction` namespace in the mesh yet, you can still use the Istio ingress gateway to route traffic to them.
+Using Istio's `Gateway` resource, you can configure what ports should be exposed, what protocol to use etc. Using Istio's `VirtualService` resource, you can configure how to route traffic from the Istio ingress gateway to our `web-api` service.

-Let's review our `Gateway` resource:
+1. Review the `Gateway` resource:

 ```bash
 cat sample-apps/ingress/web-api-gw.yaml
 ```

-In addition to the `web-api-gateway` name of the gateway resource, we can configure that port `80` with protocol `HTTP` is exposed for the `istioinaction.io` host for our Istio ingress gateway selected by the `istio: ingressgateway` selector:
+In addition to the `web-api-gateway` name of the gateway resource, you can configure that port `80` with protocol `HTTP` is exposed for the `istioinaction.io` host for our Istio ingress gateway selected by the `istio: ingressgateway` selector:

 ```yaml
 apiVersion: networking.istio.io/v1beta1